nachocaru/xaprb.com/content/blog/2006-12-08-version-30-of-mysqlreport-released.md

 ---
 title: Version 3.0 of mysqlreport released
-author: Baron Schwartz
-excerpt: '<p>Daniel Nichter has released version 3.0 of <a href="http://www.hackmysql.com/mysqlreport">mysqlreport</a>, one of my favorite tools for quickly comprehending the overall state of a MySQL server.
-The new version prints out the most important information about InnoDB.</p>'
-layout: post
 permalink: /2006/12/08/version-30-of-mysqlreport-released/
 description:
   - 'mysqlreport version 3.0 adds output about InnoDB.
 A good addition to a good tool.'